IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 Welcome to the July 2023 edition of highlights of What's New with Intent Architect.

 - Highlights
+  - **[Module based documentation](#module-based-documentation)** - We are adding module orientated documentation which can be accessed through the modules `ProjectUrl`.
   - **[SignalR (Preview)](#signalr-preview)** - Introduced capability to model communication from Service to Clients using SignalR.
   - **[ASP.NET Health Checks](#aspnet-health-checks)** - Add Health checks to your ASP.NET Core app to monitor various aspects of your application to determine if is responding to requests normally.
   - **[Basic Auditing for Entity Framework Core](#basic-auditing-for-entity-framework-core)** - Extend Domain Entities to have fields that record which user created / updated them and at what time.
   - **[Support for `CustomAsync(…)` in FluentValidation modules](#support-for-customasync-to-fluentvalidation-modules)** - Allows returning of custom validation failure reasons.
-  - **[Blazor HttpClients](#blazor-httpclients)** - Generate HttpClients in Blazor projects for services and CQRS operations modeled in the Services Designer.
+  - **[Blazor HttpClients](#blazor-httpclients)** - Generate HttpClients in Blazor projects for services and CQRS operations modeled in the Services Designer. module.
-  - **[Module Documentation - Entity Framework Core](#module-documentation---entity-framework-core)** - Added module readme with documentation on working with the Entity Framework Core module.

 - More updates
+  - **[Entity Framework Core - Module documentation](#entity-framework-core---module-documentation)** - Added module readme with documentation on working with the Entity Framework Core
   - **[Services `Paginate` feature](#services-paginate-feature)** - Service's now have a `Paginate` context menu, simplifying configuring pagination in the Services Designer.
   - **[Swagger - OAuth 2.0 Implicit Flows](#swagger---oauth-20-implicit-flows)** - Added support for configuring OAuth 2.0 Implicit flows for Swagger Authentication.
   - **[RDBMS Improved Schema modeling](#rdbms-improved-schema-modeling)** - Improved support for modelling DB schema through a `Schema` stereotype.